Enabling cruise ships to run emission-free for 12 hours

-In order to comply with regulations, as well as minimise environmental impact, cruise operators will need new technical solutions.
+In order to comply with regulations, as well as to minimise environmental impact, cruise operators will need new technical solutions.
 The ULSTEIN ZED power system allows cruise operators to visit vulnerable and protected areas without greenhouse gas emissions and local pollution.

-From Venice to Norwegian fjords, regulators around the world have begun to limit the access of cruise ships to protect vulnerable areas.
+From Venice to the Norwegian fjords, regulators around the world have begun to limit the access of cruise ships to protect vulnerable areas.
 The initiatives are part of a broader drive to contain the impact of tourism on local communities and ecosystems.

 Ulstein is developing a comprehensive power solution which will allow large cruise ships to run emission-free for a full day.